stone wall with man walking

 Lastly, you can’t miss the last functioning windmill at Moulin de la Galette.
 This Paris street is touristy, there’s no doubt about it.

 This famous Paris street is considered the most authentic Parisian street.
-Actually, it’s more than just a street, it’s a community.
+It’s more than just a street, it’s a community.
 Everyday life happens here.

 You’ll find people popping in and out of specialty shops all day long.
 An endless offering of bakeries, grocery stalls, cheese, chocolate and pastries, as well as, restaurants.
 Also, an eclectic mix of shops from antiques to books to music.
 That’s why it’s considered the most perfect Paris street.